Types of Degrees Geoscience Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Geoscience Engineering, too.
-About 4.6% of those with this major are international students.
+Geoscience Engineering appeals to people across the globe.
+About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia